Shavuot: Dairy foods

+Observances in secular agricultural communities

 In secular agricultural communities in Israel, such as most kibbutzim and moshavim, Shavuot is celebrated as a harvest and first-fruit festival including a wider, symbolic meaning of joy over the accomplishments of the year.
 As such, not just agricultural produce and machinery is presented to the community, but also the babies born during the preceding twelve months.

 Confirmation ceremonies

-In the 19th century several Orthodox synagogues in Britain and Australia held confirmation ceremonies for 12-year-old girls on Shavuot, a precursor to the modern Bat Mitzvah.
+In the 19th century, several Orthodox synagogues in Britain and Australia held confirmation ceremonies for 12-year-old girls on Shavuot, a precursor to the modern bat mitzvah.
 The early Reform movement made Shavuot into a religious school graduation day.
 Today, Reform synagogues in North America typically hold confirmation ceremonies on Shavuot for students aged 16 to 18 who are completing their religious studies.
-The graduating class stands in front of an open ark, recalling the standing of the Israelites at Mount Sinai for the giving of the Torah.
+The graduating class stands before their synagogue's open Torah ark, recalling the Israelites' experience at Mount Sinai during God's giving of the Torah.

-Dates in dispute

-Since the Torah does not specify the actual day on which Shavuot falls, differing interpretations of this date have arisen in both traditional and non-traditional Jewish circles.
-These discussions center around two ways of looking at Shavuot: the day it actually occurs (i.e., the day the Torah was given on Mount Sinai), and the day it occurs in relation to the Counting of the Omer (being the 50th day from the first day of the Counting).